openpreserve/fido/README.txt

   -nouseformats EXCLUDEPUIDS
                         comma separated string of formats not to use in identification
-  -extension            use file extensions if the patterns fail.
-May return
-                        many matches.
   -matchprintf FORMATSTRING
                         format string (Python style) to use on match.
 See nomatchprintf, README.txt.